-A third significant influence is Ralph Winter (1924-2009) who was founder of the U.S. Center for World Mission (USCWM, now Frontier Ventures).
+A third significant influence is Ralph Winter (1924-2009) who founded the U.S. Center for World Mission (USCWM, now Frontier Ventures).
 Winter gave an address at the 1974 Lausanne Congress for World Evangelization on “people blindness” that later came to be associated with the phrase “unreached people groups” (Lausanne Movement 2009).
 Both Allen and McGavran can partly be attributed with the seedbed of a postcolonial approach to mission, and their emphasis on indigeneity influenced Winter’s focus on peoples lacking indigenous churches.
-In the early 1980s, the USCWM also launched the Perspectives on the World Christian Movement course with an focus on frontier missiology among the least-reached (Winter and Hawthorne 1981).
+In the early 1980s, the USCWM also launched the Perspectives on the World Christian Movement course with a focus on frontier missiology among the least-reached (Winter and Hawthorne 1981).
 The second edition of Perspectives contained an article by George Patterson titled The Spontaneous Multiplication of Churches (1992).
 According to Perspectives coeditor Steven Hawthorne, Patterson “infused into the course most of the basic ideas of movements ecclesiology” (2021).
 However, Patterson et al.’s missiology in the 1980s included the language of multiplication, not movements per se.
 Their focus was on “planting a church that was inherently reproducible.
 They did not use the language of movement, but they functionally were aiming for it” (Gill 2021).
 McGavran and Winter also used the concept of “multiplication” frequently, but “movements” was in their missiological lexicon as well.
 Initially, it does seem that the phrase “church-planting movement” began to circulate in the USCWM in the late 1980s.
 It was used several times in DAWN 2000: 7 Million Churches to Go (Montgomery 1989) in connection with Ralph Winter (although he himself did not like the phrase (Winter 2004, 130)).
 However, CPM was not given any formal definition or informal description at that time.

 As the next sections will seek to demonstrate, a missiology of CPM seems to have developed from Allen et al.’s concept of indigeneity, Winter et al.’s focus on unreached and multiplication, and McGavran et al.’s observation of the influence of social networks.
 McGavran’s “Church Growth Movement” (CGM) diverged under the leadership of Peter Wagner and subsequently “came under heavy criticism for being overly pragmatic, theologically shallow, and methodologically reductionistic” (Ott and Wilson 2011, 71).
 It is important to note that “many of the criticisms of the CGM have been directed toward particular fragments of the classic McGavran movement, not toward the principles described by McGavran” himself (Morris 2016, 9).
-Like McGavran and Winter, Allen did not support a ministry focus that was results-oriented but instead believed that the proper motivation for missionary practice was the manifestation and glory of Christ himself (Payne 2012, 477).
+Like McGavran and Winter, Allen did not support a results-oriented ministry focus; he believed that the proper motivation for missionary practice was the manifestation and glory of Christ himself (Payne 2012, 477).
 Due to many valid criticisms, the CGM began to reorganize into the Great Commission Research Network in the 2000s.

 IMB’s Cooperative Services International as the Innovation of CPM